New to BigCommerce?

 Once you've uploaded your theme and selected a style, it's time to make it your own.
 While all of your products, collections, pages and marketing (including the slideshow) will be configured from the BigCommerce dashboard, most of the changes you make to the look and feel of your store will happen in the Stencil theme editor.
 You'll access it by navigating to Storefront Design>My Themes, and then clicking the blue Customize button under Current Theme.

-You'll notice that the theme editor sidebar menu is divided into a whole bunch of sections: History, Styles, Typography, Colors, and more.
+The theme editor sidebar menu is divided into a whole bunch of sections: History, Styles, Typography, Colors, and more.
 We'll cover all of them — in more or less the order that you might encounter them — below.

 Like the History tab on your web browser, the History section on your theme editor keeps a log of all the changes to your store since you first started building it.
 All of the entries are time stamped and include the name and version of the theme you were using.
 This is handy if you ever want to revert the settings on your store back to a previous version.
 Just select the version you want to use and click the blue Apply button in the bottom right corner.